 Watch this space for photos

 at Castle Hill is a charming, characterful Edwardian Villa overlooking the quaint fishing village of Kalk Bay near Cape Town.
 Decorated in a classic colonial style, the beautiful ceilings and wrap around latticed veranda gives this building the charm and warmth that would make you feel at home.
-Enjoy true Cape hospitality and the personal service of your host Madelein.
-Accommodation consists of 6 Double rooms, four En-suite and two with privatelly allocated bathrooms.
+Enjoy true Cape hospitality and the personal service of your host Caroline.
+Accommodation consists of 6 en-suite rooms.
 Most of the rooms open up to a spectacular sea-view.

 The historic Fisherman’s Village of Kalk Bay offers a variety of antique, boutique and craft shops that line the cobbled lanes of Main Road.
 With Silvermine Mountain as the backdrop and the harbour with the fishing boats lining the horizon makes one of the spectacular spots on the Southern Peninsula.
 Excellent Restaurants and Bars gives you a top choice in your culinary experience.
 Harbour House and Brass Bell being some of the favourites.

 The Inn at Castle hill was built by Scots grain merchant Alex Calder in 1917 and it is most probably one of the most historic sites in this area.
 It remained in the family untill 1953 and was then renamed, by the new owners, to Sea Breeze Hotel up to the year of 1969.
 It was then converted to a nursing home called the Susan Chandler Home untill 1989.
 It was then bought by Carol and Ray Duff who restored the building to its former glory as a guesthouse.
 In August 2000, Judy Anderson bought and renovated it.
 It is now owned by Sue Melvill and run by Caroline Mwangi.